GiuseppePerugia/Green-Coding-Escape-Room-Challenge-Event-FY25/README.md

 If you are not satisfied with the energy output produced from your solution, just use another algorithm.

-The portall will correct your health bar with the new energy used if the algorithm is more efficient.
+The portal will update your health bar with the new energy used if the algorithm is more efficient.

 ## Completing the Escape Room Challenge